daknuett/PyQCS/README.rst

 - Write lot's of documentation.
 - Add more tests.
 - Add a ``NoisyGateListExecutor`` that allows to implement a noise model.
-- Allow states to be multiplied with each other to compute the overlap.
+- Allow graphical states to be multiplied with each other to compute the overlap.
+- Add a way to use graphical states as basis states for compression.
+- Add a fast dense state vector simulator.
+- Add a way to export circuits to GPT's QIS module.